 Labor of Love Support Group is a group of people who are providing close physical, emotional, and spiritual support for relatives and friends in need.
 The group meetings offer a chance to share ideas and burdens with others facing the same challenges.
 Contact Maureen Flak, Parish Nurse, 336-272-6149 ext.
 242 or .

 Labyrinth Keepers is an ecumenical group dedicated to providing education and opportunities for people to experience transformation through walking the Labyrinth.
 The group meets the first Monday of each month, 12:15–1:15 p.m., in the Sacred Garden Bookstore building.
-In conjunction with the Servant Leadership School, the Labyrinth Keepers plan, advertise, train, and provide facilitators for a variety of community-wide Labyrinth offerings.
+The Labyrinth Keepers plan, advertise, train, and provide facilitators for a variety of community-wide Labyrinth offerings.
 Contact Libby Haile at for more information about how you can become active in the mission of Holy Trinity’s Labyrinth.

 Men’s Fellowship meets on the first Monday of the month in the Haywood Duke Room at 6 p.m. for fellowship, followed by dinner and a speaker at 6:30 p.m.
 All are welcome.
 Contact Jimmy King 336-327-9693, for more information.